comorment/containers/docker/README.md

-## Singularity containers for GWAS and post-GWAS analysis
+# Docker

-This repository is used to develop and document singularity containers with various software and analytical tools for GWAS and post-GWAS analysis.
+This repository is used to develop and document [Singularity](https://sylabs.io) or [Apptainer](https://apptainer.org) containers with various software and analytical tools for GWAS and post-GWAS analysis via [Docker](https://www.docker.com).

 ## Getting started